MilanFox/Advent-of-Code/README.md

 The usage of AI is also limited to "non-code" only in this Project.
 This means, when I get stuck, it **can** be used to ask "_What is the Algorithm they want me to use here?_" or "_Do you see where I am calculating extra noise?_"; but **not** "_Generate a function that does X_" or "_Refactor to do X_".

+### Visualization

+Some solutions might create a 2D render called "visualization.txt" which is best viewed in a browser, due to their ability to zoom out.
+AoC Inputs tend to render really _wide_ things and line wrapping in Text Editors can mess with my renders.
+These renders are (mostly) not part of the puzzles but where created to help with debugging some of the more complex 2D (or 3D) puzzles.
+And I left them in because they look very satifying.

+### Quotes / External Sources

+Code is mostly written self-explanatory, but a comment might have been added where I was unsure of my approach or I felt like I wouldn't be able to remember _why_ I did something.
+Where I took approaches I've found at outside sources, it also links to the source I found it at for transparency.

 ![Advent of Code](assets/divider.png)